AI Agent Smart Contract Exploit Generation: Abstract

 \section{Abstract}

-Decades of research show that finding actionable bugs in production smart contracts remains difficult.
-Auditors spend weeks on reviews, and academic teams invest years building advanced fuzzers.
-Yet billions of USD are still lost to DeFi exploits.
-This is partly because fuzzers rely on rigid, hand-crafted heuristics, which struggle with the complexity of real-world exploits.
-In contrast, human auditors bring creativity and adaptability, but they are slow and do not scale. \acp{LLM} offer a promising middle ground: combining human-like reasoning with machine-scale speed and cost, acting as always-on auditors.
+Smart contract vulnerabilities have led to billions in losses, yet finding exploits remains challenging.
+Traditional fuzzers rely on heuristics and struggle with complex attacks, while human auditors are thorough but slow and don't scale.
+Large Language Models offer a promising middle ground, combining human-like reasoning with machine speed.

-Early studies show that naïvely prompted \acp{LLM} generate unverified vulnerability speculations, leading to high false positive rates that limit \acp{LLM}' practical use.
-To overcome this limitation, we present A1, an agentic execution-driven system that transforms any \ac{LLM} into an end-to-end exploit generator.
-A1 has no hand-crafted heuristics and provides the agent with six domain-specific tools that enable autonomous vulnerability discovery.
-The agent can flexibly leverage these tools to understand smart contract behavior, generate exploit strategies, test them on blockchain states, and refine approaches based on execution feedback.
-All outputs are concretely validated to eliminate false positives, only profitable \acp{PoC} exploits are reported.
+Early studies show that simply prompting LLMs generates unverified vulnerability speculations with high false-positive rates.
+To address this, we present A1, an agentic system that transforms any LLM into an end-to-end exploit generator.
+A1 provides agents with six domain-specific tools for autonomous vulnerability discovery—from understanding contract behavior to testing strategies on real blockchain states.
+All outputs are concretely validated through execution, ensuring only profitable proof-of-concept exploits are reported.
+We evaluate A1 across 36 real-world vulnerable contracts on Ethereum and Binance Smart Chain.
+A1 achieves a 63\% success rate on the VERITE benchmark.
+Across all successful cases, A1 extracts up to \$8.59 million per exploit and \$9.33 million total.